Start Here

 But once truth is known, delay becomes dangerous.

 Scripture warns that the heart hardens when grace is refused.
 The danger is not merely that a soul waits.
 The danger is that waiting slowly becomes resistance.
-A man who says, "Not yet," again and again may eventually lose the power to say, "Yes."
+A man who says, "Not yet," again and again may eventually lose the strength to say, "Yes."

 This is especially common in religious matters because delay often wears a respectable face.
 People say they need more time to pray, more time to read, more time to think, more time to prepare the family, more time to avoid scandal, more time to preserve peace.
 Some of these concerns may begin sincerely.
-But if they become a permanent shelter from obedience, then they are no longer prudence.
+But if they become a permanent shelter from obedience, they are no longer prudence.
 They are excuses dressed in spiritual language.

-This is why so many conversions stall at the same point.
+That is why so many conversions stall at the same point.
 The person already sees enough to know that change is needed.
-But he does not want the consequences that truth will bring.
+But he does not want the consequences truth will bring.
 He fears family conflict, social embarrassment, spiritual dislocation, practical inconvenience, or the loss of a familiar religious world.
 So he delays, hoping that clarity will somehow become painless.
 Usually it does not.
 More often, the cost grows.